Learn more about the history, geography, and development of the Dutch language as well as the quirks that make it so unique.

 - The closest language to Dutch in a former settlement is in South Africa.
 Farmers (boers), who settled there, soon began speaking their own variant of Dutch.
-Until the 1920s the European language rules were still valid.
-But under nationalist Afrikaner governments, there was a preference for the local Afrikaans customs, giving way to proper Afrikaans.
+Until the 1920s, the European language rules were still valid.
+However, under nationalist Afrikaner governments, a preference for the local Afrikaans customs gave way to proper Afrikaans.

 - In Indonesia, while historical – and particularly legal – documents are in Dutch, few people there can read, let alone speak, Dutch proficiently.